The Direct Path

 Why the Mind Suffers

-Suffering is not random.
+We live in a world of cause and effect — as our own experience and the findings of science both suggest.
+Suffering is no different.
+It is not random.
 It has a cause.
-And that cause — as countless meditators across centuries have discovered — lies within the mind itself.
-In its clinging to what is pleasant.
-In its aversion to what is unpleasant.
-In its fundamental misunderstanding of the nature of experience.
+And that cause lies within the mind itself — in its clinging to what is pleasant, its aversion to what is unpleasant, and its fundamental ignorance of the law of nature.

-Experience is impermanent.
-Every sensation, every thought, every emotion arises — and passes away.
-The mind that clings to what arises, or pushes away what it dislikes, creates suffering for itself.
+Every form, sensation, perception, mental reaction, and even consciousness is impermanent, lacks any substantial essence, and arises and passes away.
+The mind that clings to what arises and identifies with it creates suffering for itself.
 This is not a theory.
-It is something you can observe directly, in your own body and mind, through meditation.
+It is something you can observe directly, in your own body and mind.

 What Actually Happens When You Meditate